treybastianCF/md-confluence-actions/README.md

 1. You push a commit that includes changes to `.md` files
 2. GitHub Actions detects which markdown files changed (only those files, not all of them)
 3. The sync script reads each file's frontmatter, converts the body from Markdown → HTML, and creates or updates the corresponding Confluence page
-4. After creating or first finding a page, the script writes `confluence_id` back to the file's frontmatter in a follow-up commit — future syncs use this ID directly
+4. After creating or first finding a page, the script writes `confluence_id` and `confluence_version` back to the file's frontmatter in a follow-up `[skip ci]` commit — future syncs use the ID directly and check the version for drift
 5. Folder structure is mirrored: `docs/api/endpoints.md` becomes a page nested under folder pages `docs` → `docs/api` → `docs/api/endpoints`

 ## Repository Structure